SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Related Work

 \section{Related Work}

-\textbf{Vision-Language-Action Models.} As LLMs gain stronger reasoning ability, the VLA paradigm emerges to extend VLMs to embodied control.
-DeepMind’s RT series, including RT-1 \cite{rt-1}, RT-2 \cite{rt2}, RT-X \cite{rt-x}, and RT-H \cite{rt-h}, are among the earliest large-scale VLA models.
-Additionally, the release of the Open X-Embodiment \cite{open-x} dataset has laid a strong foundation for continued research.
-Built on it, OpenVLA \cite{openvla} leverages the reasoning capabilities of LLaMA 2, achieving significant improvements in accuracy.
-On the other hand, generative models such as diffusion models have been adopted in embodied tasks to enhance the temporal coherence of actions. $\pi_0$ \cite{pi_0} and $\pi_{0.5}$ \cite{pi_0.5} incorporate Flow Matching models as action decoders, allowing VLA models to generate entire action sequences in a single pass, significantly improving execution smoothness and efficiency.
-Nevertheless, compared to traditional control methods \cite{li-1,li-2,li-3}, the lack of attention to action efficiency hampers their deployment in more demanding applications, such as industrial assembly.
+\textbf{Vision-Language-Action Models.} As LLMs gain stronger, the VLA paradigm emerges to extend VLMs to embodied control.
+DeepMind’s RT series, including RT-1 \citep{rt-1}, RT-2 \citep{rt2}, RT-X \citep{rt-x}, and RT-H \citep{rt-h}, are among the earliest large-scale VLA models.
+Built on it, OpenVLA \citep{openvla} leverages the reasoning capabilities of LLaMA 2, achieving significant improvements in accuracy.
+On the other hand, generative models such as diffusion models have been adopted in embodied tasks to enhance the temporal coherence of actions. $\pi_0$ \citep{pi_0} and $\pi_{0.5}$ \citep{pi_0.5} incorporate Flow Matching models as action decoders, allowing VLA models to generate entire action sequences in a single pass, significantly improving execution efficiency.
+Nevertheless, compared to traditional control methods \citep{li-1,li-2,li-3}, the lack of attention to action efficiency hampers their deployment in more demanding applications, such as industrial assembly.

-\textbf{Accleration for Vision-Language-Action Models.} A lot of work has been devoted to improving the efficiency of the VLA model.
-QAIL \cite{qail} integrates quantization into the imitation learning fine-tuning process to train quantized policies that approximate expert behavior.
-Fast \cite{fast} transforms actions into the frequency domain, enabling efficient compression by analyzing their spectral characteristics.
-VLA-Cache \cite{vla-cache} accelerates inference by distinguishing background tokens from task-relevant ones and caching the less critical parts.
-PD-VLA \cite{PD-VLA}and VLA-OFT \cite{oft} modify the autoregressive action generation in VLA models by introducing parallel decoding, significantly improving generation efficiency.
-However, these approaches fail to account for the specific nature of embodied tasks, such as leveraging historical information and addressing visual redundancy, thus leaving significant potential for further acceleration.
+\textbf{Accleration for Vision-Language-Action Models.} A lot of work has been devoted to improving the VLA efficiency.
+QAIL \citep{qail} integrates quantization into the imitation learning fine-tuning process to train quantized policies that approximate expert behavior.
+Fast \citep{fast} transforms actions into the frequency domain, enabling efficient compression by analyzing their spectral characteristics.
+VLA-Cache \citep{vla-cache} accelerates inference by distinguishing background tokens from task-relevant ones and caching the less critical parts.
+PD-VLA \citep{PD-VLA} and VLA-OFT \citep{oft} modify the autoregressive action generation in VLA models by introducing parallel decoding, significantly improving generation efficiency.
+However, these approaches do not exploit the temporal history or eliminate visual redundancy inherent in embodied tasks, so significant acceleration potential remains.
 Our approach adaptively switches between the VLA model and a lightweight action generator based on \emph{intuitive} and \emph{deliberative} actions, and prunes tokens according to task complexity, enabling frequency-adaptive acceleration.